byui-cit/learning-modules/modules/js/introduction/ponder1.md

     document.getElementById("friendAppleElement").textContent = friendApples;
     document.getElementById("totalApplesElement").textContent = total;
     ```
     >This code is similar to the code earlier, but this time we are using `document.getElementById()` to grab part of our HTML in order to modify it.
-For example we should get the element with the id of `myAppleElement` and change the `textContent` of that element to be whatever is in the `myApples` variable.
+For example, we should get the element with the id of `myAppleElement` and change the `textContent` of that element to be whatever is in the `myApples` variable.
     >Then we do the same for the other elements.

 5. Open your HTML page in a browser.
 Do you see what you expected?
 There are no values!
 If you look in the console you will see and error that looks something like this: `null is not an object (evaluating 'document.getElementById("myAppleElement").textContent = myApples')`.
 This illustrates a common Javascript error.
-The problem is that when the browser downloads the HTML file it starts to parse through it to be able to build and render the page.
+The problem is that when the browser downloads the HTML file, it starts to parse through the file to be able to build and render the page.
 Well, as soon as it hits the `script` element it stops what it is doing, downloads the JS file, and runs any code it finds.
 The problem is that the `script` element was *before* the `body` element, and so the elements we are trying to grab in our Javascript don't exist yet!
 We need to tell the browser to wait to run the Javascript it finds until *after* it finishes building the whole page.
 The easiest way to do that is to add `defer` to our `script` element.
     ```html